Top 10 Things to Do in the Outer Banks Now

 Note: During the summer months, the sand dunes can be very hot.
 Bring lots of water and don’t go barefoot.

 Order Custom Made Donuts

 Who can turn down a warm, delicious, made-to-order donut?
 Not this girl.
 At Duck Donuts there are endless combinations of donuts, coatings, toppings, and drizzles.
 Make your own or choose from their featured flavors like the maple iced with chopped bacon, s’mores, of blueberry with lemon drizzle.
 Pair one of these or your favorite creation with a hot cup of coffee to start your day.
 They are simply delicious.

 Dine at Kimball’s Kitchen

 If an evening of gourmet dining is in your vacation plans, look no further than Kimball’s Kitchen at the Sanderling Resort.
 Located on the Soundside of the Outer Banks, Kimball’s offers spectacular views of the Currituck Sound.
-Make your reservation for slightly before sundown to enjoy the sunset with a glass of wine or handcrafted cocktail.
+It is best to make a reservation for slightly before sundown to enjoy the sunset with a glass of wine or a handcrafted cocktail.
 Their menu features an extensive selection of local oysters. sustainable seafood and Certified Angus Beef.

 Sip Kill Devil Rum

 Outer Banks Distilling is North Carolina’s largest craft rum producer.
 It was started by four friends who share a love for good beer and great rum.
 Housed in a historic building in Manteo you can stop by the distillery for a tour and to taste their Kill Devil Rum.
 While the tasting room has air-conditioning, the distilling room does not.
 It can be warm during the summer months, therefore you will want to dress accordingly.
 My personal favorite flavor is Pecan & Honey.
 It is smooth and creamy and makes great cocktails.

 Note: Luckily it can be ordered online so you don’t have to carry it home in your suitcase.